How to Cure Gastric Reflux

 Causes and symptoms of gastric reflux

-- Heartburn: is best known and it involves the burning or a “fire” in the sternum region, which increases after eating more than moderately or when going to bed right after dinner.
+Heartburn is best known and it involves the burning or a “fire” in the sternum region, which increases after overeating or when going to bed right after eating dinner.

-- Respiratory disorders, especially at night: bronchitis, pneumonia, asthma, etc.
+Respiratory disorders are more noticeable, especially at night: bronchitis, pneumonia, asthma, etc.

-- Other manifestations: abdominal pain, excessive burping, heaviness after meals, hiccups, nausea, pain in the larynx or pharynx, foreign body sensation in the throat and even loss of voice.
+Other manifestations like abdominal pain, excessive burping, heaviness after meals, hiccups, nausea, pain in the larynx or pharynx, foreign body sensation in the throat and even loss of voice.

-- In children, the main symptom is excessive regurgitation and respiratory problems.
-When it becomes chronic it can cause anemia, intermittent torticollis and delay in development.
+In children, the main symptom is excessive regurgitation and respiratory problems.
+When it becomes chronic, it can cause anemia, intermittent torticollis, and can delay development.